spectrum-finance/docs/docs/concepts/spectrum-network/applications-on-spectrum-network.md

 exposure and reach.
 Moreover, such a marketplace enables seamless NFT trading across multiple networks, fostering a broader audience and facilitating greater engagement with art enthusiasts.

-Additionally, Spectrum Protocol opens doors for projects focused on digital identity development.
+Additionally, Spectrum Protocol creates opportunities for projects focused on digital identity development.
 It facilitates the utilization of a unified digital identity across various blockchain networks connected to the Protocol.
 This capability streamlines the management and usage of digital identities, providing enhanced convenience and interoperability.

 ---